basementsoftware.com | Sean Molley's Home Page

 I generally end up as the Dungeon Master / game master / storyteller / keeper / whatever you want to call the evil guy who sits behind the screen.
 Over the years I've won various "Top Judge" awards, which is always an honor (since they're usually decided by the players).
 In addition to running games, I've given a number of RPG-related talks at DragonCon (and other conventions), the most fun of which has been sitting on panels about the art of game mastering alongside the amazing Rucht Lilavivat, one of the best GMs I have ever had the privilege to game with.
 Still, if I could only offer one piece of advice to any GM, it would be to read Robin's Laws of Good Game Mastering by the incomparable Robin D. Laws.

 I have been involved with a fair number of print RPG products (mostly during the d20 System heyday).
 One of these days I'll compile a list of my credits, although they're probably all out of print by now.
 My 4th Edition D&D adventure Menace of the Icy Spire, which first appeared in Dungeon 159, was subsequently reprinted in the 2010 hardback Dungeon Magazine Annual by Wizards of the Coast.
 I wrote the 2013 D&D Open tournament, which was an homage to the classic 1982 adventure B4 The Lost City by Tom Moldvay.
 This turned out to be the last Open played under the 4th Edition rules.
-In 2016 I co-wrote the inaugural 5th Edition Open alongside my friends Teos Abadia and Shawn Merwin.
-The three of us are back to write the Open in 2017, so if you are coming to Origins, hopefully we'll see you there!
-I first played in the Open at Gen Con 1991 and it is a tremendous honor to be able to contribute back as an author.
+In 2016 and 2017 I co-wrote the 5th Edition Open alongside my friends Teos Abadia and Shawn Merwin.
+I first played in the Open at Gen Con 1991 and it has been a tremendous honor to be able to contribute back over the years as an author (and cast member...
+I played the Mad Mage Halaster in 2016 and was the captain of the Waterdeep City Guard at the 2018 Open).

 From 2008 through the campaign's retirement in 2014, I served as a Global Administrator of the Living Forgotten Realms organized-play campaign, which used the 4th Edition D&D rules.
 At its height, LFR was enjoyed by tens of thousands of players around the world.
 We produced literally hundreds of adventures, most of which are available for download from the LFR campaign website (which I continue to maintain, purely as a volunteer).
 After 5th Edition D&D was announced, LFR had a grand finale at Winter Fantasy 2014 and was replaced by the Dungeons & Dragons Adventurers League.
 5E is a very good game and the folks in charge of DDAL are doing a great job; you should see if your friendly local game store is running the campaign.